slow3586/DesktopFidget/README.md

 ##How to use:
 Check the notification icons area and find the program's icon; right click it and you will find the settings menu.

+Note that if you want to use random movements you will have to disable 'follow the mouse' function and the other way around.
 ####Mouse controls:
 Hold left mouse button: Move